subin5/sce213-pa0-2020f/README.md

 ### Logistics
-- Create your account at [https://sslab.ajou.ac.kr/pasubmit](https://sslab.ajou.ac.kr/pasubmit).
-  - You don't need to register again if you have an account already.
-Send an email to instructor if you forgot your password.
-	- New registration will be automatically processed in 10 seconds.
-Also send an email to instructor if you cannot see this class from your class list.
-- Start this programming assignment by cloning this repository from https://github.com/sslab-ajou/sce213-pa0-2020f.
-- Submit only `stack.c` for the code.
-PASubmit will not evaluate your submission if you submit files with different names.
-You don't need to submit the report nor git repository this time.
 - This is an individual project; you must work on the assignment alone.
+- The detailed logistics will be announced once the PA is started.

 ### Tips and Restriction
+- DO NOT FORK THIS REPOSITORY.
+"Fork" makes the forked repository as public, and enlists the forked repository in the list.
+This means, if you fork this repository and submit your work to the repository, other students can easily steal your implemantation, making both of you F.
 - The grading system only examines the messages printed out to `stderr`.
 Thus, you may use `printf` as you need.
 	- This implies you must print out values properly to implement `dump_stack()` as instructed above.

 - The answer is very easy to guess.
 However, never forge outputs by explicitly printing out values; it will get penalized as same as the cheating.